portotype/negovilde.com/README.md

-# negovilde.com
+# Nevogilde.com

+A neighborhood by the  ocean where a special atlantic nobility lives.
+Do not mistake Nevogilde with Foz.

+Notable people from Nevogilde:
+1. [Francisco Moura](https://www.linkedin.com/in/fgmoura/), M&A extraordinaire.
+Socialist.

+---

-website for sale.
+This website maybe be for sale.
+Contact grit.wrasses0v@icloud.com to know more.

-Contact -> grit.wrasses0v@icloud.com